shariquesha/EarthquakeDashboard/README.md

 # Dashboard for earthquakes data
-Made on RubyonRails and ReactJs & Redux
+Made on RubyonRails, ReactJs & Redux